ha5ha6/judy_blog/_pages/cartpole.md

 ### DQN

-We use deep Neural Network to approaximate Q values
+We use deep neural network to approaximate Q values

 **NN parameters:**